rrazd/rrazd.github.com/_posts/2011-12-23-portfolio-site.markdown

 This site is a place to display my software portfolio.
 There have been plenty of "portfolio site" versions that have come to pass.
 A lot of tinkering and inspirational sites have led me to creating the current version that you see on your browsers.
-Most of the previous version were flashy with a lot of flashy features.
+Most of the previous version were flashy with a lot of frivolous features.
 However, one day I realized that I much preferred a minimalistic and simple interface, that focused more on the content.
 After all content is King.
 <br/>